How to Wet Shave! How to use a safety razor!

 Apply your post-shave balm or after shave (Optional).

 For some, this may be your final step...this will generally tell you how good of a shave you had.
-If you run screaming for the hills you might want to change something.
+If you run screaming for the hills, after applying a luxury aftershave, you might want to change something.
 This step will help moisturize your skin, close the pores and provide a scent of the day for you!
 I still remember my grandfathers smell well!
 The scent will be your signature....

 Rate your shave